brunohenriqu3/Instagram-Python-Bot/README.md

 - `get_unfollowers()` : this method will generate a list with the accounts that you follow but don't follow you back.

-- `clean_log() : this method will clean up your log file that contains the last updated list of accounts.
+- `clean_log()` : this method will clean up your log file that contains the last updated list of accounts.

--`unfollow(names)` : this method will begin to unfollow the accounts in the `names` list, where it will be executed as the following:
+- `unfollow(names)` : this method will begin to unfollow the accounts in the `names` list, where it will be executed as the following:
+    - 🍴 Fork this repo!
     - Unfollow 20 accounts (apparently that is the new limit imposed by Instagram)
     - Wait 20 minutes.
     - Unfollow 20 more accounts.
     - Repeat the cycle until all accouns in the `name` list are unfollowed.